TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Experiments

-To ensure fairness and conserve general computational cost for MTSF, all LLM-based methods use GPT-2 as the backbone.
-Most importantly, the test batch size is set to 1 for all methods to guarantee consistency in the testing phase~\cite{DBLP:journals/corr/abs-2403-20150}.
-The lookback window length is fixed at 36 for the ILI and FRED-MD, and 96 for the others.
-We train our method using the AdamW optimizer and select the trained model with the lowest average validation loss for testing.
-Each experiment is repeated at least three times with different seeds on an NVIDIA A100 GPU.
+We evaluate seven baseline models across five categories: (1) Prompt-based LLMs: Time-LLM~\cite{jin2023time}, UniTime~\cite{liu2024unitime}.
+(2)Time series-based LLM: OFA~\cite{DBLP:conf/nips/ZhouNW0023}.
+(3) Transformer-based models: iTransformer~\cite{DBLP:journals/corr/abs-2310-06625}, and PatchTST~\cite{Yuqietal-2023-PatchTST}.
+(4) Linear-based method: Dlinear~\cite{Zeng2022AreTE}.
+(5) CNN-based method: TimesNet~\cite{wu2023timesnet}.
+The evaluation metrics are mean square error (MSE) and mean absolute error (MAE).
+The test batch size is set to 1 for all methods to guarantee fairness during testing.
+Each experiment is repeated at least three times with different seeds on NVIDIA A100 GPUs.

-\subsection{Main Results}
+\subsubsection{Main Results.}

-Our main results are shown in Table~\ref{tab:main}, where TimeCMA outperforms all baselines in most cases and significantly in most of them.
-(1) LLM-based methods perform better than traditional methods.
-These results verify our motivation to use LLMs for time series forecasting.
-(2) Inverted embedding is essential for datasets with more variables.
-TimeCMA performs better on datasets with more variables, such as ECL, FRED-MD, and Weather. iTransformer shows similar results since it also takes an inverted view of the time series.
-While other methods perform better on datasets with fewer variables, TimeCMA still outperforms those methods.
-(3) Prompt-based LLMs outperform time series-based LLM.
-The prompt-based LLM such as TimeCMA has approximately 19.1\% better performance in terms of MSE and 11.3\% better performance in terms of MAE compared to the time series-based LLM OFA.
-The improvement is attributed to the enhanced time series embeddings through prompt embeddings, which are not used in OFA.
-Among prompt-based LLMs, TimeCMA is the best, followed by UniTime.
-Compared to UniTime, TimeCMA achieves an average improvement of approximately 13.9\% in MSE and 12.6\% in MAE across all datasets.
-It is noteworthy that UniTime is trained on all datasets and tested a dataset, while TimeCMA is trained on a dataset and tested on a dataset.
-Combining this with the subsequent experimental results in Table~\ref{tab:efficiency}.
-Additionally, TimeCMA performs better than Time-LLM.
-This is because our prompt can learn better temporal trends than the prompt in Time-LLM, and the cross-modality alignment module is superior to direct concatenation embeddings in the Time-LLM.
+Table~\ref{tab:main} illustrates the average performance of TimeCMA outperforms all baselines in all cases.
+(1) \emph{LLM-based models perform better than deep learning and linear models.} These results verify our motivation to use LLMs for multivariate time series forecasting.
+(2) \emph{Inverted embedding is essential for capturing multivariate dependencies.} For datasets with more variables, TimeCMA can perform better since we introduce inverted embedding and multivariate attention into the TimeCMA.
+(3) \emph{Prompt-based LLMs outperform time series-based LLMs.} The prompt-based LLM, such as TimeCMA, outperforms the time series-based LLM, OFA, with an average improvement of 16.1\% in MSE and 11.9\% in MAE.
+This indicates that the prompt enhanced the time series embeddings.
+Compared to UniTime, TimeCMA shows an average improvement of about 13.9\% in MSE and 12.6\% in MAE.